openeuropa/oe_bootstrap_theme/README.md

 This approach eases the adoption of changes or improvements that would be otherwise tied to a new major.
 It allows developers to contribute changes to the current major and selectively enable them without having to update the theme completely to a new major release.

+### "Version 2.x" patterns

+For version 2.x of this theme, we want to reduce the number of preprocess needed to use the patterns, and instead be able to use formatters and view modes directly as much as possible.\
+We started to ship in version 1.x patterns that already embrace this new approach.
+They have been tagged with category "Version 2.x".\
+We will do the best to avoid any breaking changes to these patterns during the 1.x lifecycle.
+But it might be that some changes will be still needed.
+We will communicate such changes together with the release.

 ## Development setup

 ### Using LAMP stack or similar